Total Diplomacy Risk game strategies

 In this series of articles, we are going to examine a complete game and look at the critical moments and various options you have in these situations.
 Each part of the series raises a number of questions asking you to suggest what happens next.
 Please provide your inputs and discuss it with the fans.
 A few days later the next part will be published and you can see the progress of the game and provide your comments.

 Suppose you are playing Risk on a non-Earth map.
 The bigger the continent, the more bonus you get and cards are set as escalating (the cashing sequence is 4,6,8,10,...).
-The following is your random starting point playing as Red.
+The map shown above is your random starting point playing as Red.

 What is your strategy?
 What would you do?